infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### distance_type: `str`, *Required*

  A non-empty string indicating the distance type for the search.
-Currently, only `"ip"` is supported.
+Currently, only `"ip"` (inner product) is supported.

 #### topn: `int`, *Required*